HUPO-PSI/mzQC/doc/mzml-mzqc-example.md

 			<spectrum id="spectrum=1012" index="1" defaultArrayLength="478">
 				...
 ```
+As you can seen in the `<cvParam>` elements, it contains extra information in `cvRef`.
+This attribute is a reference to a data entry registering the controlled vocabularies used in the file much like in _mzQC_.
+This has to be added to finalise the _mzML_.
 The `<cv>` elements are again very similar to the respective entries in _mzQC_, making translation easy.
 ```
 	<cvList count="5">